Diego Alegría

 Bio

 Diego Alegría is a Doctoral Candidate in English at UW-Madison, with a Minor in Spanish and a Certificate in Public Humanities.
 He holds a BA in English Linguistics and Literature, and an MA in Literature from the University of Chile.
-Alegría is currently completing his dissertation on the role of poetic syntax in the formation of modern poetry, particularly in the literature of British Romanticism and Spanish American Modernismo.
-His scholarly writings have appeared or are forthcoming in “Chasqui,” “Essays in Romanticism,” “Anales de Literatura Chilena,” and “The Routledge Handbook to Global Literature and Culture in the Romantic Era,” among others.
-He is the author of two poetry books “Raíz abierta” (2015) and “versare” (forthcoming, 2024), the bilingual chapbook “y sin embargo los umbrales / and yet the thresholds” (2019), and the essay collection “Poética del caminar: ‘Poems’ (1817) de John Keats” (2023).
+His dissertation, “The Order of Words: Poetic Syntax in British Romanticism and Spanish American Modernismo,” examines the role of poetic syntax in the emergence of modern poetry as an autonomous cultural artifact and discursive formation for the Anglophone and Hispanophone worlds.
+His scholarly writings have appeared in Chasqui, Essays in Romanticism, and Anales de Literatura Chilena, among others.
+He is the author of two poetry books Raíz abierta (2015) and versare (2024), the bilingual chapbook y sin embargo los umbrales / and yet the thresholds (2019), and the essay collection Poética del caminar: Poems (1817) de John Keats (2023).

 Interests